 Or just refuse to use small plastic bags when buying things like bananas.

 I do use and reuse old tupperware boxes rather than use clingfilm these days.
 But another alternative is using beeswax wraps.

-Some critics would say that using plastic boxes is hardly being ‘plastic free’ – but to my mind if something comes in a plastic box that I can reuse and is food safe than this is just as good an option to me than throwing away the plastic box.
+And honestly, I do not agree that buying totally plastic-free kitchen storage is the way to be.
+Some critics would say that using plastic boxes is hardly being ‘plastic free’ – but to my mind if something comes in a plastic box that I can reuse and is food safe than this is just as good an option to me than throwing away any plastic boxes you already have.

 5. Swap Sandwich Bags For Sandwich Wraps